Berlin PostDoc Day

 3. Molecular mechanisms of presynaptic biogenesis in human neurons.
 Filiz Sila Rizalar.

-Leibniz-Institut für Molekulare Pharmakologie (FMP)
+Leibniz-Institut für Molekulare Pharmakologie (FMP)- PDD 2020

 Check the Hopin event page for latest updates and changes to the program